 The revised Policy redefines "Substantial Rehabilitation" to include major renovation projects and ensures that such projects include affordable units in order to preserve coastal housing for residents of California.
-Substantial rehabilitation shall mean (1) the replacement or substantial modification of any structural, electrical, plumbing, or mechanical system that requires a permit pursuant to State or local laws that cannot be reasonably accomplished in a safe manner with the tenant in place, and (2) requires the tenant to vacate the rental unit for at least fifteen (15) days, and (3) lessee seeks a lease amendment requiring the County's discretionary approval.
+Substantial rehabilitation shall mean (1) the replacement or substantial modification of any structural, electrical, plumbing, or mechanical system that requires a permit pursuant to State or local laws, and (2) the work cannot be reasonably accomplished in a safe manner with the tenant in place and requires the tenant to vacate the rental unit for at least fifteen (15) days.
+For leases that predate the revised Policy, the 30% Affordable Housing Units set-aside for Substantial Rehabilitation projects shall only apply, as appropriate, when a lessee seeks a lease amendment requiring the County's discretionary approval.
 Cosmetic improvements alone, including painting, decorating, and minor maintenance repairs, or other work that can be performed safely without having the tenant vacate the rental unit, do not qualify as substantial rehabilitation.